orefalo/svelte-splitpanes/README.md

 ## Why?

+To be sucessful, a good framework must come with good components.
-I couldn't find a decent split pane layout component in the svelte eco system.
-But I did find one written in vue.js!
+Unfortunatly, we couldn't find any decent split pane layout in the Svelte eco-system.

+But we did find one written in vue.js.

+So we decided to port it and enhance it. :smile:

 ## Features